Amirreza81/Machine-Learning/README.md

 * # ***SVM***

-    In this assignment, we implemented SVM (Support Vector Machines) for classification.
+    In this assignment, I implemented SVM (Support Vector Machines) for classification.

     ### Steps:
     - Data Preprocessing